datawowio/k_sequencing_gem/README/image_docs.md

 - [Common function](#common-function)

 ## Choice class
-Description: Yes or No Question from Image (30 mins response time) - This model use to create select list on a moderator screen and let's they answer your question on what they're seeing.
+Description: Yes or No Question from Image (30 mins response time) - This model used for create select list on a moderator screen and let's they answer your question on what they're seeing.
 Answer can be only one or multiple  choice

 #### Create